s-a/muenchhausen/README.md

 ## Write your own extension

-[fake/random](https://github.com/s-a/muenchhausen/blob/master/lib/fake/random/index.js) is a pretty simple starting point to see how a muenchhausen extesion works.
+[fake/random](https://github.com/s-a/muenchhausen/blob/master/lib/fake/random/index.js) is a pretty simple starting point to see how a muenchhausen extension works.
 In generall it contains a simple node module. methods prefixed with `_` are private.
-Other funtion are available on the public `render` method.
-Each public function have to return an object with the property `value` and a `function` called `text`. `.value` should hold the native JavaScript value (if possible). `.text` should process given parms and render text reprentation of `.value`.
+Unprefixed funtions are available on the public `render` method and will be scanned while the modeule unit tests.
+Each unprefixed function have to return an object with the property `value` and a `function` called `text`.
+`.value` should hold the native JavaScript value (if possible). `.text()` should process given parms and render text representation of `.value`.

 ## License